lmc-eu/lmc-maps-js/README.md

 Default tileserver `publicUrl` is set to `https://tileserver.lmc.cz`, but this tilserver can only be used with your own `authToken`.

-If you don't have `authToken` yet (eg. during development), you can use demo tileserver by setting `publicUrl` to `https://tileserver.lmc.cz/demo`.
+If you don't have `authToken` yet (for example during development), you can use demo tileserver by setting `publicUrl` to `https://tileserver.lmc.cz/demo`.
 This tileserver does not need `authToken`, but it has low rate limit for tiles requests and thus **must not** be used on production.

 For production use you need to set `authToken` and use production tileserver (for example `https://tileserver.lmc.cz` - which is also default, so you can omit defining `publicUrl` entirely).